scikit-hep/awkward/docs-src/quickstart.md

 Getting help
 ------------

-Report bugs, request features, and ask for additional documentation on [GitHub Issues](https://github.com/scikit-hep/awkward-1.0/issues).
-If you have a general "How do I…?" question, we'll answer it as a new example on this site.
+   * Report bugs, request features, and ask for additional documentation on [GitHub Issues](https://github.com/scikit-hep/awkward-1.0/issues).
+   * If you have a "How do I...?" question, start a [GitHub Discussion](https://github.com/scikit-hep/awkward-1.0/discussions/new) with category "Q&A".

-If you have a problem that's too specific to be new documentation or it isn't exclusively related to Awkward Array, it might be more appropriate to ask on [StackOverflow with the [awkward-array] tag](https://stackoverflow.com/questions/tagged/awkward-array).
+   * Alternatively, ask about it on [StackOverflow with the [awkward-array] tag](https://stackoverflow.com/questions/tagged/awkward-array).
 Be sure to include tags for any other libraries that you use, such as Pandas or PyTorch.

-The [Gitter Scikit-HEP/community](https://gitter.im/Scikit-HEP/community) is a way to get in touch with all Scikit-HEP developers and users.
+   * To ask questions in real time, try the Gitter [Scikit-HEP/awkward-array](https://gitter.im/Scikit-HEP/awkward-array) chat room.

 For developers
 --------------